Account structure

 - Content cannot be shared across hubs.

-- However, content can be shared and linked to across repositories within the same hub.
+- Content can be shared and linked to across repositories within the same hub.
 So you can create a content item in one repository and include content stored in another.

 - Events and editions are scheduled within a single hub.
 So if you want an overall view of the scheduling calendar across many brands, then you may wish to consider a single hub.
 However, in some cases you may want to keep the calendars separate.